Remington College-North Houston Campus

 - Remington College-North Houston Campus has trained many skilled and professional graduates to help meet the needs of local employers.
 Our mission is to help prepare graduates for entry-level employment by providing them with practical, hands-on training.
 To that end, we are in regular contact with Houston area employers to make sure that the training we offer is current and in demand.
 We invite employers to the Houston college Campus to review our facilities and equipment.
 We also ask for their feedback on courses and programs and on trends in their particular fields.
 Remington College-North Houston Campus is also actively involved in the community.
 As a member of the North Houston-Greenspoint Chamber of Commerce, the Campus and its staff members participate in numerous events and initiatives designed to promote and enhance the North Houston-Greenspoint area.
 We also host blood drives and food drives to help meet the needs of our growing local community.

-- The teacher population of 28 teachers has declined by 60% over five years.
+- The teacher population of 28 teachers has stayed relatively flat over five years.

 |Remington College-North Houston Campus||(TX) Community College Avg.|

 |Institution Level||At least 2 but less than 4 years||At least 2 but less than 4 years|

 |Institution Control||Private, non-profit||Public|

 - The nearest community college to Remington College-North Houston Campus is Texas School of Business-North Houston Campus (2.6 miles away).